rancher/rancher-docs/docs/pages-for-subheaders/authentication-permissions-and-global-configuration.md

 ---
-title: Authentication, Permissions and Global Configuration
+title: Authentication, Permissions and Global Settings
 ---

-After installation, the [system administrator](../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md) should configure Rancher to configure authentication, authorization, security, default settings, security policies, drivers and global DNS entries.
+After installation, the [system administrator](../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md) should configure Rancher to configure authentication, authorization, security, and global settings for the Rancher portal.

 ## First Log In